Jinksi/ericjinks.com/src/pages/blog/2019/08/netlify-scheduled-build.md

 3. Open the Actions tab in you GitHub repo to watch the workflow trigger as per your cron schedule. 🎉

 I hope this is useful to you!
-If you have and questions, I've created an example repository that uses GitHub Actions to build every 15mins: [github.com/Jinksi/netlify-build-github-actions](https://github.com/Jinksi/netlify-build-github-actions).
+If you have any questions, I've created an example repository that uses GitHub Actions to build every 15mins: [github.com/Jinksi/netlify-build-github-actions](https://github.com/Jinksi/netlify-build-github-actions).
 Feel free to open an issue there or send me a message on [twitter](https://twitter.com/Jinksi).